Israk-ML-1999/Bangla_knowledgbase/README.md

 A sophisticated Retrieval-Augmented Generation (RAG) chatbot that answers questions in both Bangla and English with high accuracy and confidence scoring.

+"But this PDF is not digital text, so OCR or PDF extraction models cannot properly extract the text."

 ## Features

 - **Bilingual Support**: Handles both Bangla and English queries